KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 This is pretty neat.
 But if like me you’d rather have a single object instead of a collection of arguments, then read on.

-> Being able to use configuration objects in Sass is amazing.

 Sass 3.3 is bringing maps which are the exact equivalent of JavaScript objects.
 Now that we have maps, we can do all the cool stuff we just talked about and **this is amazing**.
 All we need is an `extend` function to be able to extend a given object with an object of default parameters.

 This could have been very easy to do but `map-merge` already does it for us.
 Indeed, when merging two maps it does exactly what we want: extend one map with the other.
 At best, we could alias the `map-merge` function with an `extend` function: